Skip to content

 @Test

-// create an array of the 7 candidate lists
+// create the table of 7 candidate lists

-// calculate the number of seats won by each list
+// the seats obtained by each list are calculated

 // temporary